JohnSnowLabs/spark-nlp/docs/en/transformer_entries/AlbertEmbeddings.md

 the original BERT.
 We also use a self-supervised loss that focuses on modeling inter-sentence coherence, and show it consistently helps downstream tasks with multi-sentence inputs.
-As a result, our best model establishes new state-of-the-art results on the GLUE, RACE, and SQuAD benchmarks while having fewer parameters compared to BERT-large.''
+As a result, our best model establishes new state-of-the-art results on the GLUE, RACE, and SQuAD benchmarks while having fewer parameters compared to BERT-large.*

 **Tips:**
 ALBERT uses repeating layers which results in a small memory footprint,